unahouExosite/docs/exositeready/renesas/README.md

 ## RL78G13
-The Renesas RL78G14 allows you to connect wirelessly to send your data to the cloud with the GainSpan low powered wi-fi module.
+The Renesas RL78G14 allows you to connect wirelessly to send your data to the cloud with the GainSpan low powered Wi-Fi module.

 ![rdkrl78](assets/rdkrl78.jpg)